 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links, this is at no cost to you for more information click here.

 You may have already read my previous three posts Disneyland Paris Trip Report Day 1, Disneyland Paris Trip Report Day 2 and my review of the Hotel Cheyenne.
 If you haven’t please click on the above links and check them out!
-This post is all about our third day in Disneyland Paris.
+This post is our Disneyland Paris Trip Report Day 3.

 But First Breakfast – Hotel Cheyenne